thomasberge/rested_script/README.md

 download("404.html");
 ```

+### RestedScript Document Manipulation Verbs

+#### {{content("id")}}
+Some verbs require a target location within the document.
+These will look for content tags.
+You can have many content tags within a document as long as their id is unique.
+Content tags are always referenced by their id and must be unique.
+Not just within the document itself but within the entire DOM.

+#### {{wrap("/some/file.txt", "someId")}}
+Will open the file.txt, find the contentId someId tag within the document.
+The current DOM will be wrapped with whatever is before and after the contentId.

 ### Testing
 There is a test script included in /test that runs all functions in different variations and tests against the result.
 A report is written to console where each function is graded with a OK or Failed.
 If changes are made to rested_script then new functions should be added and all functions tested again to make sure they pass.